ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 Standalone vector indices like [FAISS](https://www.pinecone.io/learn/faiss/) (**Facebook AI Similarity Search**) can significantly **improve search and retrieval of vector embeddings** (but they lack capabilities that exist in a database).

 An index is the highest-level organizational unit of vector data in Pinecone.
-It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.
+It accepts and stores vectors, **serves queries over the vectors it contains**, and does other vector operations over its contents.

 Each index runs on at least one **pod**[^1].